372groupproject/milestones-team31-juepingwang-cameron168/code/README.txt

 Milestone1:
-- helloWorld.fs - Prints out hello world.
+    helloWorld.fs    - Prints out hello world.
-- somethingElse.fs - prints out integer division by 2 of an odd number, and also creates a mutable variable.
+    somethingElse.fs - prints out integer division by 2 of an odd number, and also creates a mutable variable.

 Milestone2:
-- p2_if.fs
-- p2-loops.fs
+    p2_if.fs    - includes demonstration of if-statement, if-else statement, if-elif-else statement and Pattern Matching p2-loops.fs - includes demonstration of for-loop and while-loop

 The Makefile only supports Linux Ubuntu.
 It will not support to MacOS and Windows Before you run Makefile, make sure you install ".NET Core".